 Student Essay Contest

-Win a $250 gift certificate to the Shepherd University Bookstore!
+Win a $250 gift certificate to the Shepherd University Bookstore and a matching $250 donation to the charitable organization of your choice!

-Instructions for writing your Strange as this Weather Has Been paper:
+Instructions for writing your I Am Malala paper:

 - Must be 600-750 words (2 full pages minimum).